Tuesday, July 2, 2019

 By Ezekiel Kimosop

-Miriam is first introduced in the Bible in Exodus 15:20.
-At this point she is described as "Miriam the prophetess, the sister of Aaron."
-She led the Hebrew women in celebrating the great hand of God that saw the Egyptians drown in the Red Sea.
+Miriam is first introduced to the Bible reader in Exodus 15:20.
+She is described as "Miriam the prophetess, the sister of Aaron."
+Miriam led the Hebrew women in celebrating the great hand of God that saw the Egyptians drown in the Red Sea.
 The defeat and destruction of the Pharaoh and his mighty army is recorded in Exodus 14.

 Who was Miriam?
-This article seeks to examine Miriam's personality and her influence as a leader in Israel in her time.
+This article seeks to examine Miriam's character and her influence as a leader in Israel in her time.

-Miriam is perhaps most remembered for her conspiracy with Aaron in Numbers 12:1-16 where she scolded Moses for taking an Ethiopian woman and went on to question his prophetic authority over Israel.
+Miriam is perhaps most remembered for her conspiracy with Aaron in Numbers 12:1-16 where she scolded Moses for taking an Ethiopian woman.
+She crossed the Rubicon when she questioned his prophetic authority over Israel.
 God's wrath was kindled against her and she was struck with leprosy.
-Her leprous condition held back the wilderness journey by seven days as the people waited for her to recover.
+Her leprous condition held back Israel's wilderness journey by seven days as the people waited for her to recover.

 Going back to Exodus 2, and assuming that Miriam was indeed the girl mentioned here, we can make a few observations on her character and skills.

-As a prophetess, Miriam undoubtedly spoke the mind of God and was used of God to declare His divine will for His people.
+As a prophetess, Miriam undoubtedly spoke the mind of God.
+She was used of God to declare His divine will for His people on some occasions.
 That is what prophets do.
-However, Miriam, like us, made her share of mistakes too.
-She allowed pride to get the better of her and by this imprudence, she brought God's judgment upon her and caused Israel an extra seven days in the wilderness.
+However, Miriam, like us, made her share of mistakes.
+She allowed pride to get the better of her and by this imprudence, she brought God's judgement upon her and caused Israel an extra seven days in the wilderness.

-I believe Miriam possibly learned from her mistakes.
+I believe Miriam possibly learnt from her transgression.
 Her story of biblical leadership has left for us a great lesson that our setbacks are opportunities for self reflection and growth.
+We should pick up ourselves from the ashes and journey on in faith.

 Unlike Rahab, no mention is made of Miriam in the New Testament Scriptures.
-She is not however alone.
-Several heroic women of old such as prophetess Deborah, Jael and Huldah do not feature in the hall of fame in Hebrews 11 yet their contributions to the redemption of Israel cannot be overlooked.
-These women served God with outstanding faithfulness in their time.
+This phenomenon is however not exclusive to her.
+Several other heroines of old such as Deborah, Jael, and Huldah do not feature in the hall of fame in Hebrews 11 yet their contributions to the redemption of Israel cannot are indelibly engraved in Scripture.
+These women served God with outstanding faithfulness and courage in their time.

-When Miriam died of age she had accomplished God's purposes for her life and was a mother in Israel, a great icon and strength among God's people.
+When Miriam died of age she had accomplished God's purposes for her life.
+She, like Deborah, was a mother in Israel, a great icon of inspiration among God's covenant people.

-Miriam could have been over 100 years at the time of her death given her age difference with her brothers.
+Miriam could have been over one hundred years of age at the time of her death given her age difference with her brothers.
+She served God faithfully and finished the race.

 MIRIAM'S LEGACY